alexmealster19/RNCourse/README.md

-# RNCourse
+# First Programming Assignment
-Following an online tutorial for reactNative
+Following an online tutorial for reactNative and a second one for SQLite